Skip to content

 Example

-This example demonstrates agent mode's edit-run-fix loop.
+This example shows agent mode's edit-run-fix loop.
 Open a project in VS Code with Copilot, switch to agent mode in the Copilot Chat panel, and submit a prompt like:

 Migrate the user authentication module from express-session to JWT.
 Update all routes, add token refresh logic, and fix any test failures.